 Best Overall : Arizona State University Tempe

-The Ira A. Fulton School of Engineering at Arizona State University (ASU) was originally founded in 1954 and is one of the largest engineering schools in the US.
-For over 50 years, the school’s Bachelor of Science Program in Construction Management at ASU’s Tempe campus has been one of the highest regarded in the industry.
+Arizona State University (ASU) added a Division of Construction to its College of Engineering Science in 1970.
+Since then, its Bachelor of Science Program in Construction Management at ASU's Tempe campus has been one of the highest regarded programs in the country.
 With a commitment to cutting-edge techniques, real-world experience, a powerful alumni network, a relatively affordable price tag, and a high job placement rate, ASU Tempe is the clear winner for best construction management schools.

 The four-year ACCE (American Council for Construction Education) accredited program is 60% engineering classes and 40% business classes.
 The curriculum is designed to teach foundational principles in construction and management, as well as new technologies and developments in the industry.
 Students have the option to focus on a specific area of construction, such as building construction, heavy construction, residential construction, and specialty construction.
 To graduate, students must complete two mandatory summer internships: one managerial internship and one fieldwork internship.
 This requirement gives them solid work experience before they even graduate.